amyw0ng/Juno-College-DA-Bootcamp---Project-1/README.md

             m.day <= p.joined+30)),
  ```

- **STEP 2: Assigning a unique number to each win-streak per player**
+ **STEP 2: We assigned a unique number to each win-streak per player**
 ```
     streak_no_table AS (
     SELECT